Didas-git/lilybird/packages/docs/src/content/docs/guides/receiving-commands.md

 description: How to receive commands using lilybird.
 ---

-Lilybird interactions work similarly to other frameworks out there so they should be fairly easy to grasp.
+Interactions work similarly to other frameworks out there so they should be fairly easy to grasp.

 ## Receiving and replying to commands